Get

 Final Thoughts

-Hopefully, we have eased your mind if your cat has suddenly started sniffing everything.
+Hopefully, we have eased your mind if your cat is sniffing everything all of a sudden.
 Remember that sniffing is a completely natural action for cats, and it is just a way for them to explore their surroundings.
 Look at it this way: Humans will take a second look at something unfamiliar, but a cat will sniff it.

 Featured Image Credit: movchanzemtsova, Shutterstock